Cramvin/shortcut/Readme.md

 ___

+# Planed features

+- reformat code for open source purposes
+- adding a new type of shortcuts to combine multiple chat commands in one
+- adding a new way of creating a multiple in one command

+___

 # Feedback

 If you have any wishes for a new feature or you have found a bug then please let me know in the Issues tab or on the ContentDB site of Minetest.